 Romance Writers of America: The Voice of Romance Writers

-Romance Writers of America® (RWA) is a nonprofit trade association whose mission is to advance the professional interests of career-focused romance writers through networking and advocacy and by increasing public awareness of the romance genre.
+Romance Writers of America® (RWA) is a nonprofit trade association whose mission is to advance the professional and common business interests of career-focused romance writers through networking and advocacy and by increasing public awareness of the romance genre.
 RWA works to support the efforts of its members to earn a living, to make a full-time career out of writing romance—or a part-time one that generously supplements his/her main income.

 - a non-profit membership association based in Houston, Texas

 - dedicated to advancing the interests of career-focused romance writers

 - more than 35 years old (founded in 1980)

 - an association of more than 10,500 members

 - home to 120 local and online chapters